napsetsre/culture/README.md

 ### Lifetime Value
 Lifetime Value is the total projected participation a persona will commit during their entire relationship with the transfermation.

+### Retention Cost
+This shows how much effort you are expending on a persona's success to keep them committed and engaged.

 ## References
 [MEASUREMENT METHODS](https://mealdprostarter.org/measurement-methods/)